Montjean-sur-Loire — The Wrong Road, the Right Place

 Snapseed Review (2026): The Best Free Photo Editing App for Photographers?

-Twenty-two years ago, I was fired from the job that took me away from Paris to the French countryside where I now live.
-In hindsight, it was one of the best things that ever happened to me.
-Sometimes we need that shove beyond our control to nudge us in a different direction.
+Twenty-two years ago I got fired from the job that had brought me from Paris out to the French countryside, where I still live now.
+Looking back, it’s one of the best things that ever happened to me.
+Sometimes you need a shove you didn’t ask for.

-At the time, I was already into this new thing called the internet that was becoming more and more mainstream.
-I wanted to learn all I could before my children would teach me.
-So, I learnt.
-I even trained to be an “infographiste,” which is similar to a webmaster, now known as a web developer.
+At the time I’d got into this new thing called the internet, back when it was only just becoming mainstream, and I wanted to learn everything I could before my kids started teaching me instead.
+So I learned.
+I trained as an “infographiste,” which back then meant something like a webmaster, what you’d now call a web developer.

-I learned how to use QuarkXpress, Indesign, Dreamweaver, Photoshop, and Illustrator.
-I also learned how not to be afraid of opening up a computer and getting in there with a screwdriver.
-I had this amazing idea of creating a website called “An Englishman in Vendée” to showcase outings with my young son around the area.
-I took photos with a “webcam” which was about the size of a GoPro but compared to what we have twenty years on, was anything but pro.
-At the time, I dreamt of having portable internet, portable editing software, and a means of sharing those pictures online.
+I picked up QuarkXpress, InDesign, Dreamweaver, Photoshop, Illustrator.
+I also learned not to be scared of cracking open a computer with a screwdriver and poking about inside.
+Somewhere in there I had the bright idea of building a website called “An Englishman in Vendée,” showing off outings around the area with my young son.
+I shot it all on a webcam about the size of a GoPro, though calling it “pro” next to what we have now would be generous.
+Even then I dreamed of having portable internet, portable editing, and a way to get those pictures online without dragging a laptop everywhere.

-Snapseed is a non-destructive editing programme (app) that uses your original file, whether RAW or JPEG, and allows you to edit to your heart’s content.
-Can it do everything Lightroom can?
+It’s non-destructive too, working from your original file whether that’s RAW or JPEG, so you can edit to your heart’s content without wrecking anything.
+Can it do everything Lightroom does?
 No. Is it trying to?
-Still no. It adds some nice “style filters” in the tool section that allow you to have fun.
-The more serious photo editor will probably stick to the basic tools that still allow them to get the results they need “on the go.”
-I use it during shoots to give sitters an idea of what their shots will look like.
-These first “draft” images are perfect for sharing on social media.
+Also no. It throws in some “style filters” for fun, and the more serious editor among you will probably ignore those and stick to the basic tools, which is exactly what still gets the job done on the go.
+I use it during shoots to give sitters a rough idea of how their shots will look.
+Those first draft images are perfect for a quick share on social media, nothing more.

-It starts by offering you three basic options: Styles (similar to presets), Tools (where you can fine-tune everything), and Export (where you go to export your edited photo).
+It gives you three starting options: Styles (basically presets), Tools (where you fine-tune everything), and Export.

 Also in this series: Smartphone Photography · Snapseed Review · Optimizing Images On-the-Go